erenyildizSU/CS204-Homeworks/README.md

 # CS204 – Advanced Programming (Spring 2024)

-This repository contains my personal solutions to all six assignments of the CS204 course at Sabancı University.
+This repository contains my personal solutions to all six assignments of the CS204 course.
 The assignments cover a wide range of advanced C++ topics, including dynamic memory management, linked data structures, object-oriented programming, operator overloading, game simulation, and multithreading with synchronization.

 ---